 Starting from 2017, Ukraine will celebrate both the Western and Orthodox Christmas.
 Christmas in Ukraine is usually celebrated with family, over a vegetarian supper with highly traditional food the recipes of which are said to be millennia old.

 If a public holiday falls on a weekend

-According to order of the Cabinet of Ministers of Ukraine “On transferring working days in 2018”, March 9 (Friday) will also be a holiday.
+According to the order of the Cabinet of Ministers of Ukraine “On transferring working days in 2018”, March 9 (Friday) will also be a holiday.
 Thus, men will have four days for greeting women from 8 to 11 March.

-On December 24 and 31, 2018, the Cabinet of Ministers also suggests to make these days as days off.
+On December 24 and 31, 2018, the Cabinet of Ministers also suggests making these days as days off.
 So Ukrainians will have public holidays on the Catholic Christmas and the New Year 2019 on the dates – from December 22 to December 25 and from December 29 to January 1.